5G Chip Makers: 12 companies Leading the Semiconductor Market

 Mergers & Acquisitions

-MediaTek has been conducting research and development in 5G for about 6 years.
-In addition to the headquarters’ research and development center, they also have a research and development center in Finland (the homeland of Nokia).
+MediaTek has been conducting research and development in 5G for about 8 years.
+In addition to the headquarters’ R&D center, they also have an R&D center in Finland (the homeland of Nokia).
 This research and development center participates in 5G and other latest wireless technologies.

 It also develops communication technology and collaborates with European telecommunication customers to carry out testing.
 Its collaboration extends to the research and development institute of Finland, academic institutions, and Nokia.
 MediaTek has dedicated 6G R&D staff in Finland, MediaTek’s staff in Finland is anticipated to grow to be a key to consider its future terminal chip growth.